SaiKrishnan57/BMU-Banking/README.md

 Banking Management Unit using PHP, MySQL, HTML, CSS and Bootstrap as a part of my credit course

 Steps to run the project:

-  Install XAMPP.
+  1.Install XAMPP.

-  Configure the port number in dbconnect.php file.
+  2.Configure the port number in dbconnect.php file.

-  Import sample data into database via phpmyadmin using the bank.sql file.
+  3.Import sample data into database via phpmyadmin using the bank.sql file.

-  Run XAMPP and open the web page using browser - 127.0.0.1/bank/code.
+  4.Run XAMPP and open the web page using browser - 127.0.0.1/bank/code.